-With the days now brighter and the weather improving, we find ourselves wanting to make the most of our days.
-Our days are spent in work looking longingly out at the sunshine and the evenings are full of things to do and places to go now that everywhere is opening up.
+With the days still shorter, we find ourselves wanting to make the most of the daylight we have.
+Our days are spent in work looking longingly at the ticking clock, and our evenings are full of things to do and places to go.

 Our mornings are where there is a little extra time to regain that 'best self' feeling - a little time to recoup and set ourselves up for a day of productivity and success.
-Here are some habits to incorporate into your morning to get that 'on top of everything' feeling that we've gotten used to.
+Here are some habits to incorporate into your morning to get that 'on top of everything' feeling'.

 Don’t press snooze